kadamrishikesh001213-hub/Rishikesh-Kadam/README.md

------Python Password Generator-----
+🔐 Random Password Generator
+A Python-based utility to generate secure, high-entropy passwords instantly.

-About the Project:
+📖 About the Project
-This is a simple and useful tool built with Python.
-In today's world, using passwords like "123456" is dangerous.
-This program helps you create strong, random passwords instantly.
-It ensures your passwords are hard to guess by mixing different types of characters.
+In today's digital world, security is priority #1.
+Simple passwords like "123456" are easy to hack.
+This project helps you create strong, unpredictable passwords by combining letters, numbers, and special symbols.
+It is a lightweight tool that runs directly on your computer, ensuring your data remains private.

-Key Features:
+✨ Key Features
-You Control the Length: You can choose how long the password should be (e.g., 8 digits, 12 digits).

-Custom Complexity: You decide if you want to include Numbers (0-9) or Special Symbols (@, #, $).

-Error Proof: If you type something wrong (like text instead of a number), the program won't crash; it will just ask you again.

-Fast & Safe: Everything runs on your own computer, so your passwords are private.

-Requirements:
+📏 Customizable Length: You decide how many characters you need (e.g., 8, 12, or 20).

+🎛️ Complexity Control: Toggle Numbers (0-9) and Symbols (!@#$) on or off.

+🛡️ Error Handling: The system won't crash if you enter invalid inputs; it simply asks again.

+⚡ Instant & Offline: No internet required.
+Generates passwords in milliseconds.
+⚙️ Prerequisites
-You only need Python 3 installed on your computer.
+You only need one thing to run this project:

+Python 3.x installed on your system.
-No extra downloads or internet connection required.

-How to Run the Code:
+🚀 How to Run
+Follow these simple steps to start the generator:

-Save the python file as password_gen.py.
+Save the File: Save the python code as password_gen.py.

-Open your Command Prompt or Terminal.
+Open Terminal: Open your Command Prompt (Windows) or Terminal (Mac/Linux).

-Go to the folder where you saved the file.
+Run the Command: Navigate to your folder and type:

-Type the following command and press Enter: python password_gen.py
+python password_gen.py
-Follow the questions on the screen (enter length, type 'y' or 'n' for symbols).

-Example Output:
-When you run the program, it will look like this:

-Plaintext
+----SECURE PASSWORD GENERATOR SYSTEM----

+--- New Generation Request ---

-Enter password length: 10
+Enter password length (e.g., 12): 12

 Include Numbers? (y/n): y

-Include Symbols? (y/n): y
+Include Symbols (@#$)? (y/n): n

-Generated Password:  Kj9#mP2$vL

-Project By: [Rishikesh Shashikant Kadam]
-Registration No: [25BCE10571]
+Generating 12-character password...

+GENERATED PASSWORD: Kj9mP2vLxQ7z
+Password copied to clipboard (Simulated).

+Generate another? (yes/no): no
+Exiting System.
+Stay Secure!

+👤 Author Information

+Developer:Rishikesh Shashikant kadam

+Registration:25BCE10571

-Branch: CSE (Core)
+Branch:B.Tech CSE (Core)